gtalarico/pyairtable/docs/source/substitutions.rst

     when using `string` as the `cell_format`.
 See https://support.airtable.com/hc/en-us/articles/216141558-Supported-timezones-for-SET-TIMEZONE
     for valid values.

+.. |kwarg_replace| replace:: If ``True``, record is replaced in its entirety
+    by provided fields; if a field is not included its value will bet set to null.
+If False, only provided fields are updated.

 .. |kwarg_return_fields_by_field_id| replace:: An optional boolean value that lets you return field objects where the
     key is the field id.
 This defaults to `false`, which returns field objects where the key is the field name.